silverton-io/buz/README.md

 ![Honeypot](site/docs/img/eshepherd.jpg)

-A lightweight, snowplow-compatible streaming event collection system.
+A self-contained, multi-protocol streaming event collection system with ambitions to be as boring as [benthos](https://www.benthos.dev/).

 Honeypot is primarily built for flexibility, scalability, and speed.